smohiuddin/muslim.finance/README.md

 There are two types of 401k: Traditional (pre-tax contributions) and Roth (post-tax contributions).
 Contributions to a traditional 401k can be deducted from your gross income in that year.
 However, you will need pay income tax when withdrawing at retirement.
 With a Roth 401K, tax is deducted upfront since you are contributing post-tax dollars.
 Roth 401k is great for young professionals as you will probably be earning more and in a higher tax bracket.
 You will also end up with a reduced zakah burden over time.

 <br><br>
-If your employer offers both, consider splitting contributions to both.
-<br><br>
 You can also individually open a Roth IRA but there could be heavy limitations in terms of contribution amounts and how much you earn ($236K married, $150K single adjusted gross income in 2025).
 If you are limited by the income, use the backdoor Roth IRA, where you contribute to a traditional IRA and then immediately roll it over to a Roth.
 </details>